Friday, 26 October 2007

 - G.M.
 Henry, 1955 in A Guide to the Birds of Ceylon

-Ranjith Premasiri a sharp-eyed local guide from Sinharaja rang me on 18 Jan at around 10.15 a.m. with the ‘breaking news’ that a day roost of a Sri Lanka Bay Owl Phodilus assimilis had been discovered by him, while accompanying a couple of British bird watchers and their local bird tour guide, the day before.
-And with the same breath he added that, it was re-spotted in a different tree today!
+Ranjith Premasiri, a sharp-eyed local guide from Sinharaja, rang me on 18 Jan., 2007 at around 10.15 a.m.
+He gave me a ‘breaking news’ that a day roost of a Sri Lanka Bay Owl Phodilus assimilis had been discovered by him.
+That was while accompanying a couple of British bird watchers and their local bird tour guide, the day before.
+And with the same breath, he added that, it was re-spotted in a different tree today.

 One of my first shots of the ultra secretive Sri Lanka Bay Owl - on 18 Jan, 2007

-I thanked the two informants & told them that I am on my way and soon rang my local tuktuk driver, Sarath to come to pick me up, ready for a long trip.
-We were on the road by 10.30 a.m. and after buying enough social lubricants to quench the thirst on the way & to celebrate in the evening, we arrived at Sinharaja by 2.15 p.m. after way too many unscheduled stops en route.
+I thanked the two informants and told them that I am on my way.
+I rang my local tuktuk driver, Sarath, to come to pick me up, ready for a long trip.
+We were on the road by 10.30 a.m. and after buying enough social lubricants to quench the thirst on the way and to celebrate in the evening, we arrived at Sinharaja by 2.15 p.m., after way too many unscheduled stops en route.

-I met Ranjith and his colleague Tilak who took me to the site and I was soon looking at my first Sri Lanka Bay Owl!
-What-tey-bird!
-It was about 5 m above the ground and was about 12 m away from the track.
-I quickly mounted my digi-scoping gear & took some record shots.
+I met Ranjith and his colleague Tilak who took me to the site.
+Soon, I was looking at my first Sri Lanka Bay Owl!
+Just amazing!
+It was about 5 metres above the ground, and about 12 m away from the track.
+I quickly mounted my digi-scoping gear and took some record shots.

 Bay Owl at night, 18 Jan, 2007

-Soon afterwards more birders & photographers flocked to the site; thanks to Ranjith the Reuters.
-These included Uditha Hettige and Chinthaka de Silva and Palitha Anthony.
-As for me it turned out to be top lifer for them too!
-I also met Lester and Vajira who correctly identified it yesterday.
 Light kept on deteriorating.
-I lingered on to see it leaving the roost joined by Thandula Jayaratne, arguably the best birder among the local guides in Sinharaja who was only informed of the ‘news’ by me.
-As the dusk approached all the visitors around left leaving only me and Thandula at the site.
+Undaunted, I lingered on to see it leaving the roost.
+I was joined by Thandula Jayaratne, arguably the best birder among the local guides in Sinharaja, who only learnt the news of this mega bird from me!
+As the dusk approached all the visitors left, leaving only me and Thandula at the site.
 I had it focused in my scope to observe it in the deteriorating light.

-After it had left the roost we remained at the site hoping to take a sound recording of it.
+It was gone.
+But, we remained at the site hoping to take a sound recording of it.
 No luck.
-As we were about to call it a day, a rustle in a nearby Jak tree caught both our attention and I flashed my torch to see....you guessed right a Sri Lanka Bay Owl.
+As we were about to call it a day, a rustle in a nearby Jak tree caught both our attention.
+I flashed my torch.
+And there it was a Sri Lanka Bay Owl, again.
+This being the nightime, the bird was clearly at its element.
 We couldn’t be sure whether it was the same bird or a different one.
 It was glancing down very eagerly and seemed to be looking for its first meal of the day and seemed oblivious to our presence.
 It also flew about in different branches and after doing so walked a bit along them looking down all the time.
 Using this opportunity, I tried my first every night time digi-scoping shots taken of any bird, which turned out better than I expected.

-Thandula and I both reached the site, early morning next day.
+Early next morning, Thandula and I reached the site.
 Despite searching the nearby trees we could not locate the bird.
-Soon, birders and photographers who were here yesterday plus more who had come from Colombo this morning were at the site.
-They included Namal Kamlgoda and Gihan Rajapakse both equipped with the latest Digital cameras & monster telephoto lenses.
+Soon, the birders and photographers who were here yesterday; plus more who had come from Colombo this morning were at the site.
+They included Namal Kamlgoda and Gihan Rajapakse, both equipped with the latest digital cameras and monster telephoto lenses.

-Soon it was time for Namal & Gihan to hit the road sadly empty-handed.
+Soon it was time for Namal and Gihan to hit the road for their conference.
 The rest of us also went in our own ways.
-Taking advantage of the morning activity, I went on a walk down the same track looking for other birds, and was rewarded with a great sighting of a Chestnut-backed Owle, which I also photographed reasonably okay.
+Guided by the cues of the cacophony of bird calls as the sun broke out, I went on a walk down the same track looking for other birds.
+A consolation came, when I saw the Chestnut-backed Owlet below.
+It was quite photogenic.

 Chestnut-backed Owlet